Department website: https://www.uwplatt.edu/department/mechanical-industrial-engineering

 (1) build upon and adapt knowledge of science, mathematics and engineering to solve more complex problems and take on more expansive projects that require an increased level of technical expertise, business acumen, flexible team engagement and leadership

-(3) be capable and independent team members, who are aware of stakeholders within and outside of their projects and who conduct themselves ethically and professionally
+(3) be capable and integrated, contributing team members, who: strategically provide leadership; are aware of stakeholders within and outside of their organization; and conduct themselves ethically and professionally.

 Student Outcomes